How much does it cost?

 How do I refer to the service?

 We accept referrals from the young person, from parents/relatives, from schools and from GP’s.
-Please fill in the referral form and email it to email@example.com or post to 121 Youth Counselling, Civic Offices, Harlington Way, Fleet, Hampshire, GU51 4AE.
-Alternatively, call 01252 815652 and we will fill it in for you over the phone.
+Please click on the link on the web page to refer.
 We do have a waiting list at the moment, but the more flexible you can be in terms of days, weeks and times, the quicker we will be able to find the right counsellor for you.

 How long does Counselling last?

 Each session is 50 mins long and will be at the same time and place each week.
-We offer up to 20 sessions of Counselling.
-The client and the Counsellor together will assess how its going after 6 -8 weeks and around 15 weeks to keep the sessions focused.
-Most people have 8-12 sessions but some people will want more and some will want less.
+We offer up to 10 sessions of Counselling.
+The client and the Counsellor together will assess how its going after 6 -8 weeks to keep the sessions focused.

 Where and when do Counselling sessions take place?

 We offer Counselling from a variety of locations across Hart.
-Currently these are Odiham, Fleet, Yateley and Hook.
+Please be open to all options as not all locations are available every day.
+Currently these are Odiham, Fleet, Yateley and Hartley Wintney.
 Counselling sessions run from 15.30 up until 21.00.

 How long do I have to wait before I get a Counsellor?